Thikarisuchus: Description

 The Thikarisuchus holotype belongs to a small crocodyliform, with a skull length of about 5.5 cm.
 The lack of fusion between respective neural arches and centra indicates the specimen was immature (not fully grown) when it died.
 An isolated fragment of the dentary referred to Thikarisuchus, MOR 11969–3, belongs to an individual about twice as large as the holotype.
 Its skull bears heterodont dentition, with three distinct morphotypes of teeth: (1) subconical and slightly compressed teeth seen in the premaxilla and first three maxilla teeth, the largest of which is classified as caniniform, and the first through fourth dentary teeth, (2) lanceolate and strongly compressed teeth present in the fourth through sixth maxilla positions and the fifth through eleventh dentary positions, and (3) ovular, rounded teeth with apices oriented horizontally, present in the seventh through eleventh maxilla positions and twelfth through sixteenth dentary positions.

+Ecology

+Thikarisuchus may have used its anterior dentition to prey upon multituberculates or the hatchlings and young of Oryctodromeus.
+It may have used its posterior dentition to either process prey captured by the anterior dentition or to eat plant material or insects.

 Classification

 In their phylogenetic analysis, Allen et al. (2025) recovered Thikarisuchus as a member of an unresolved clade also including Wannchampsus and an unnamed specimen nicknamed the 'Glen Rose form' (USNM 22039).
 The authors named this clade Wannchampsidae.
 This group is the sister taxon to Atoposauridae, which is in turn the sister to Paralligatoridae.
 The results are displayed in the cladogram below: